-Although recently adopted for UK/EU transactions, ATA carnets are not new.
+Although they were adopted for UK/EU transactions in 2021, ATA carnets are not new.
 They have been used for decades across the world and generally appreciated.

 The Massachusetts Institute of Technology needs to make temporary exports on a regular basis and as you would expect, researched the topic well.
 They concluded that ATA carnets were the best option, with alternatives more cumbersome.

 Other global business and academic institutions offer similar conclusions, as do those in the UK.
-Cambridge university suggest ATA carnets are beneficial for overseas field trips, or research projects.
+Cambridge university suggest ATA carnets are economically beneficial and suitable for their own use, during field trips, or research projects.

-Carnets have become accepted across the world and membership continues to grow, although a sudden expansion in use applies solely to the UK.
+Carnets have become accepted across the world and membership continues to grow, along with use in the UK.
 Leaving the EU created a bloc of 27 countries which we could no longer freely move goods to, or from.

 January 2021 Onwards

-As we write this, almost two years have passed since we fully left the EU.
-Additional admin remains, although initial roadblocks have gone away for much of the UK and we can begin to judge how ATA carnets are performing.
+As we write this, several years have passed since we fully left the EU.
+Additional admin remains, although initial roadblocks have gone away for most of the UK and we can begin to judge how ATA carnets are performing.

 In acceptance terms, the mood music is similar to that of the international bodies mentioned, with alternatives generally not seen as viable.